Eumycetoma: Prevention

 No vaccine is available.
-Simple hygienic precautions like wearing shoes or sandals while working in fields, and washing hands and feet at regular intervals may help prevent the disease.
+Simple hygienic precautions like wearing shoes or sandals while working in fields, and washing hands and feet at regular intervals, may help prevent the disease.

 Treatment

 Surgery combined with itraconazole may be given for up to year when the grains are black.
 Posaconazole is another option.
 Voriconazole can be used for infections caused by Fusarium species.

 Ketoconazole has been used to treat eumycetoma but has many side effects.
 Actinomycetes usually respond well to medical treatment, but eukaryotic infections are generally resistant and may require surgical interventions including salvage procedures as bone resection or even the more radical amputation.

+Oral fosravuconazole, which is much cheaper than itraconazole, an important factor as eumycetoma mainly affects young adults in poorer, rural areas, was found in 2023 in Phase II clinical trials to be safe, patient-friendly, and effective in treating eumycetoma.

 Epidemiology

 The disease is more common in males aged 20–40 years who work as labourers, farmers and herders, and in travellers to tropical regions, where the condition is endemic.

 History

 Madura foot or maduromycosis or maduramycosis is described in ancient writings of India as Padavalmika, which, translated means Foot anthill.
 The first modern description of Madura foot was made in 1842 from Madurai (the city after which the disease was named Madura-mycosis) in India, by Gill.
 The fungal cause of the disease was established in 1860 by Carter.